Let Me In Festival 2019

 Let Me In Festival presents and celebrates work for, by and about people with learning and physical disabilities.
-Our mission for this festival is to continue to present and collaborate with renowned companies and open our building and programme up to being truly inclusive.
+Our mission for this festival is to build upon the success of the 2018 and grow the festival to include further activities and reach a greater number of participants than ever before.

 Charity information: Rose Theatre Kingston